 Now, don’t get me wrong – I’m not lumping every backpacker into this category, and a big blow out every once in a while can be healthy (and fun!) but I just don’t like to be/stay in that kind of environment.
 So where else should you stay?
-Read on to find out more about my favorite place: Haad Salad.
+Read on to find why Haad Salad is the best place to stay on Koh Phangan!

 Located in the North West of Koh Phangan – and the complete opposite to Haad Rin (in both location and style!)
-I would go back there in a heartbeat.
+I would go back to Haad Salad in a heartbeat.

 The beach is to die for: a white sandy bay flanked either side by green cliffs where the sun sets over the horizon.
 Bliss!
 Boasting a shallow bay with beautiful coral, you have to walk quite far out for a swim but it makes for perfect snorkeling and most people (including us!) were happy to sit in the water closer to shore, which in some places was deep enough to cover your shoulders.